CartoDB/raster-loader/CONTRIBUTING.md

 #### Updating tests

 All new code needs to be covered by tests.
-The tests for raster loader are located in the `raster_loader/tests` directory.
+The tests for Raster Loader are located in the `raster_loader/tests` directory.
 Each Python module in the package should have its own test module in this directory.